Why Prince Andrew Should Not Speak To The FBI

 Would the FBI attempt to treat Prince Andrew the same way they did General Flynn?
 Who knows?
 What we do know however is that no credible allegations of criminality have been made against Prince Andrew, his real crime appears to have been to show misguided loyalty to a friend he believed had been charged simply with soliciting prostitution.
 Although the law is complicated, generally it isn’t illegal in the UK for a man to pay a prostitute or for a woman to work as one.

-Prince Andrew’s sole accuser is the Virginia Roberts who claimed to have been forced to have sex with him when she was seventeen.
+Prince Andrew’s sole accuser is Virginia Roberts who claims to have been forced to have sex with him when she was seventeen.
 The same way she was forced to fly to London, forced to rub shoulders with the rich and famous in an exclusive nightclub, and forced to be paid handsomely for doing so.
 Yeah, right.
 In any case, the age of consent in England is sixteen, not eighteen as in her native Florida, so the child sexual abuse angle doesn’t play here either.

 As Alan Dershowitz has pointed out, Roberts/Giuffre has made outrageous and demonstrably false allegations against many people, which begs the question why is the media continuing to fail to call her out, and why was she paid $160,000 for her tissue of lies in the first place?